 The first thing I need to do is create the template in which I will add my content.
 I can do this from the Toolset dashboard on the WordPress back-end.

-Selecting the template this way I automatically assign the template to all of the recipes I have created.
-Therefore, I don’t need to go back to each recipe and manually assign the template.
+I automatically assign the template to all the recipes I have created by selecting the template this way.
+Therefore, I don’t need to return to each recipe and manually assign the template.

 Step 2: Adding the content to the template

-Now on the content template, I can start to add and structure the content as I did for the previous template for my regular posts.
+Now on the content template, I can start adding and structuring the content as I did for the previous template for my regular posts.

 Once again, I can add the Toolset Grid block to create the template’s structure.